Jennifer Pinches

-Jennifer McIlveen (née Pinches) (born 25 May 1994) is a retired artistic gymnast who competed for Great Britain in the 2012 Summer Olympics in London and subsequently for the UCLA Bruins women's gymnastics team in the NCAA.
+Jennifer Elizabeth Mary McIlveen (née Pinches) (born 25 May 1994) is a retired artistic gymnast who competed for Great Britain in the 2012 Summer Olympics in London and subsequently for the UCLA Bruins women's gymnastics team in the NCAA.
 In 2020, Pinches emerged as a prominent figure in the campaign against abusive coaching practices in gymnastics. becoming a co-founder of the charity Gymnasts for Change with athlete rights advocate, Claire Heafford.

 Overview

 Pinches was born in Tunbridge Wells on 25 May 1994.
 She started gymnastics at six years old, attending Fromeside Gymnastics Club on the outskirts of Bristol.

 Pinches began training at the Lilleshall National Sports Centre at the age of nine, and by the age of ten was ranked first in Britain in her age group.

 In 2005 Pinches was the subject of an episode of the Channel 5 documentary series 'A Different Life'.

 "My ultimate aim is to just be in the Olympics," she said in the film.

 Pinches started training at the City of Liverpool Gymnastics Club in 2006 after her family moved to the North-West of England.
 She received guidance there from Amanda Reddin and trained alongside Beth Tweddle and Hannah Whelan.

 Pinches was a member of the British national squad throughout her elite career, competing in the World Artistic Gymnastics Championships in 2010 and 2011 and the 2012 Summer Olympics in London.

 Following the Olympics, Pinches announced her retirement from elite gymnastics and completed her A level examinations at the King's School, Macclesfield.
 In September 2013, after a 13-month break from training, she began attending the University of California, Los Angeles and competed for the UCLA Bruins gymnastics team in the NCAA.

 In 2020, Pinches began to speak out publicly against what she described as the "culture of abuse and fear" in gymnastics.
 In June, she drafted the first statement issued under the social media hashtag #gymnastalliance, subsequently used by many gymnasts around the world to make public statements about their own experiences of abuse in gymnastics.
 In December she co-founded Gymnasts for Change, a campaign to end abusive coaching and encourage the development of an 'athlete-centred' culture in gymnastics.